 By offering candidates the option to chat with their recruiters in online chats, employers are giving those great candidates the fast track they are looking for.
 Recruiters can easily attract the most qualified candidates, engage with them through conversations, and move them down the recruiting funnel.

 By starting conversations with qualified candidates earlier in the process, you turn disengaged qualified candidates into a referral.

-Another benefit of adding conversations to your recruiting process is that it is much better than an application at allowing you to uncover those factors that are best at predicting employee performance.
+Another benefit of adding conversational recruiting to your recruiting process is that it is much better than an application at allowing you to uncover those factors that are best at predicting employee performance.

 Although it might be counterintuitive, many of the questions asked in applications, like experience and references, are very poor predictors of employee performance, according to a Schmidt, Oh and Shafers 2016 Research Report on predicting employee performance.
 The factors that are good at predicting employee performance are structured interviews and work samples, both of which require a recruiter or hiring manager to have an actual conversation with a candidate.

-And the best part is that you can have these conversations very early on in the recruiting process through online chats.
-These online chats allow you to plan and structure your questions to candidates to allow you to consistently compare and assess candidates.
+And the best part is that you can have these conversations very early on in the recruiting process through conversational recruiting platforms and recruiting chatbots.
+These online communication tools allow you to plan and structure your questions to candidates to allow you to consistently compare and assess candidates.

 Candidates are asking to talk to your recruiters

 Lastly, and maybe most importantly (at least from a candidate experience perspective), candidates are asking to talk to your recruiters.
 Research from a chatbot company, Paradox, found that one of the top questions their chatbots received was related to wanting to talk directly to a recruiter.

 This fact shouldn’t be surprising if we think back to what we learned at the beginning of this post about how humans navigate the world.
 Candidates are human and humans are social by nature.
 It would make sense, then, that candidates would want to talk directly to your team.